|

 protected Question questDB;

-public String catalog
+public String catalog;

 public QuestionManager(String catalog) {